arashmarzi/tweetcam/readme.md

 	- `photo` - for when the bot takes a picture
 	- `video` - for status with video
 	- `preperation` - the tweet which is sent before recording starts
-	- `late` - for when the tweet is more than tweet difference limit
+	- `empty` - for when the tweet contains no understandable hashtags

 #### Step 3: Run the bot